 Think back to the last time you encountered a difficult challenge at work– one of those problems that require hard, long thought and perhaps some focused drudgery to break through.
 The kind of hard work that makes you uncomfortable.
 What did you do?

 If you work in the knowledge economy, chances are you interrupted yourself several times along the way — checked your email, went on Facebook, got up and chatted with a coworker, started on a different task, etc.

 On average, employees who do the majority of their work on computers are distracted once every ten and a half minutes.
-23% of those interruptions come from email, but the biggest source of interruptions by far come from the individuals themselves.
+Many of those interruptions come from external sources – like an incoming email or a colleague stopping by to chat – but a significant portion of the interruptions came from the individuals themselves.
 Voluntarily switching from one task to the next without finishing the original task first accounted for a full 44% of work interruptions.

 In the bestselling workplace productivity book Deep Work, Cal Newport argues that deep work — the kind of difficult tasks that draw upon all your mental reserves and require singular focus — is both increasingly important and increasingly rare in the modern workplace.
 As computers are able to automate more and more tasks, it’s the people who are able to learn new, complex skills quickly and perform consistently at a high level who will be the winners in the new economy.